Desarrollo-CeSPI/mo_server_base/README.md

 ## Usage

 This cookbook can be called using individual recipes or using the default one and telling the cookbook which recipes to run by setting true the appropiate enabled attributes.

+**Be careful** when using this cookbook with the default attributes, as it will give sudo access just to the users included in the databag and remove any privilege from the rest of the users.
+If you don't include a user for yourself (with your public key) or have root password set **you will lost privilged access to the server**.

 # Important